dentarg/auth0-blog/_posts/2017-02-21-jwt-brute-forcing-hs256-is-possible.markdown

 ### HS256

-Keyed-Hash Message Authentication Code (HMAC) is an algorithm that combines a certain payload with a secret using a cryptographic hash function like `SHA-256`.
+Hash-based Message Authentication Code (HMAC) is an algorithm that combines a certain payload with a secret using a cryptographic hash function like `SHA-256`.
 The result is a code that can be used to verify a message only if both the generating and verifying parties know the secret.
-In other words, HMACs allow messages to be verified through `shared secrets`.
+In other words, HMACs allow messages to be verified through shared secrets.

-This is an example showcasing a HMAC-based signing algorithms:
+This is an example showcasing a HMAC-based signing algorithm:

 ```js